skip to content

 Reality check

 Standard undergraduate level group theory (especially normal subgroups, conjugacy classes in the symmetric group).
-See e.g. Ia Groups.
+See e.g. IA Groups.
 You can check if you are at the required level by going through the example sheets of that course.
 We recommend that you restrict yourself to the main questions, excluding any "extra", "additional" or "starred" questions.

-Linear algebra, see e.g. Ib Linear Algebra.
+Linear algebra, see e.g. IB Linear Algebra.

 Prerequisites